yguitton/training-material/news/_posts/2025-01-21-biont-workshops.md

 The workshop was exceedingly well-received by participants.
 Almost all of them agreed or strongly agreed with the following statements: (1) I felt comfortable learning in this workshop environment, (2) I can immediately apply what I learned at this workshop, (3) I was able to get clear answers to my questions from the instructors, (4) The instructors were enthusiastic about the workshop, (5) I felt comfortable interacting with the instructors, and (6) The instructors were knowledgeable about the material being taught.

-The participants mentiont that a strength of the workshop was the shared document, where they found help throute the workshop. they did mention that the speed and the contend, exercises and level of diffecoulty was good.
+The participants mention that a strength of the workshop was the shared document, where they found help throughout the workshop.
+They did mention that the speed and the content, exercises and level of difficulty was good.
 And others mentioned that they feel they have a good idea about Python and are motivated to learn more.

 Within the feedback, participants highlighted the shared document as a key resource that provided continuous support throughout the workshop.
 They appreciated the pace, content, and the exercises, noting that the level of difficulty was well-balanced.
 Many expressed that they now have a solid understanding of Python and are motivated to further their learning.